pablojorge/pablojorge.github.io/_posts/2020-07-27-bf-jit-compiler-in-cpp.markdown

 ### Input/output

-Moving the pointer around and modifying data is cool, but unless we're fine with just inspecting the memory, it'd be even better to interact with the outside world.
+Moving the pointer around and modifying data are, but we need the need to also interact with the outside world.

 Now it starts to get interesting, as we'll need to execute syscalls to read/write from/to stdin/stdout.

-From the original [.s source][asm], this is how the read/write syscalls can be invoked in Mac OS:
+Using the original [asm interpreter](https://github.com/pablojorge/brainfuck/blob/master/asm/brainfuck.s) as reference, this is how the `read`/`write` syscalls can be invoked in MacOS:

 ```
  # ssize_t read(int fildes, void *buf, size_t nbyte);
  #              rdi         rsi        rdx